Search Goondaba

 If you're looking to buy a used 8GB 3rd generation iPod Touch (or any used iPod Touch, really), refer to Apple's page on "Identifying iPod Models" first to make sure you know what you're looking for, and don't end up paying more than you should.

-Sketch : Review
+Sketch : Review by Goondaba

 I've been messing around with Inkscape lately, just for fun.
 But what's not fun is seeing your Core i7 iMac struggling to redraw your document while zooming in.
 You see, Inkscape isn't multi-threaded.
 So, during intensive tasks I'll just see a single core at 100% while the other 7 are just chilling, presumably talking smack about integers.